-COSMETOLOGY I
+COSMETOLOGY I Course: 8340Y

-Grade 11.
+Grade 10.
 Prerequisite: Approved Application.
 Location: Heritage.
-Periods: 3.
+Periods: 1.

-Students study hair, skin, nails and their related care as they practice procedures in a clinical lab setting.
+In this introductory course, students study hair, skin, nails and their related care.
+Students are grounded in theory as they prepare to practice procedures in a clinical lab setting and classroom, using manikins for manipulative skill practice.
 The first-year course emphasizes personal safety, professionalism, sanitation and disinfection of equipment and facilities.
 Students develop skills in shampooing and conditioning hair, as well as styling and cutting hair.
-Students are introduced to chemical texture services and develop skills in manicure and pedicure procedures.
-Industry Credentials: Cosmetology students must satisfy a minimum of 840 hours of instruction in a two-year sequence to be eligible to take the Board for Barbers and Cosmetology licensing examination.
+Students are introduced to hair coloring and chemical texture services and develop skills in manicure and pedicure procedures.
+Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
+High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.
+Industry Credentials: Cosmetology students must satisfy a minimum of 840 hours of instruction in a three-year sequence to be eligible to take the Board for Barbers and Cosmetology licensing examination.
 Upon successful completion of the program, students may earn the Virginia Board for Barbers and Cosmetology license.

-Sequential options: Cosmetology II
+Sequential options: Cosmetology II, Cosmetology III

-COSMETOLOGY II
+COSMETOLOGY II Course: 8350Y